acv-98/Game-of-Life-Designer/README.md

 **Adaptation features**

-* Play / Pause
+* Play / Pause.
+* Clear the board and use the mouse to draw your own beginnings.
-* Wide choice of colours for the cells
+* Wide choice of colours for the cells.
-* Adding / Removing cells from the board at any point with a range of different sized "brushes" to add / remove from 1 to 121(11x11) cells at once
+* Adding / Removing cells from the board at any point with a range of different sized "brushes" to add / remove from 1 to 121(11x11) cells at once.
 * Customizable animation speed from 1 to 60 iterations per second.
 * Keyboard shortcuts for those who want a game-like experience and do not like buttons as much.